dataluscorp/browser/js/src/doc/Debugger/Tutorial-Alloc-Log-Tree.md

         var counts = new Map;
         for (let site of log) {
           // This is a kludge, necessary for now.
 The saved stacks
-          // are new, and Firefox doesn't yet understand that they
+          // are new, and Datalus doesn't yet understand that they
           // are safe for chrome code to use, so we must tell it
           // so explicitly.
           site = Components.utils.waiveXrays(site.frame);